Description: St. Joseph's Altar: Luncheon in honor of St. Joseph

 Description: Mass Greeter Ministry

 Date: You serve once a month for the Mass time you choose.
-Service Commitment lasts from Oct 2022 - Aug 2023.
-Fill out Greeter Registration Form at ctrcc.com/greeterusher and attend Greeter Formation on 11/6 at 4pm.
+Service Commitment lasts from Oct 2023 - Aug 2024.
+Email Caroline to get involved and attend Greeter Formation.
+Open to 8th grade/age 13 and up.

 Contact: Caroline, [email protected]